 His journey to the top of the Mount of Olives was a result of his failed relationship with his handsome and 3rd son Absalom.

-King David was forced to flee Jerusalem to the East when he was told Absalom had organized an army and was placing the city under siege.
+King David was forced to flee Jerusalem to the East of the city when he was told Absalom had organized an army and was placing the city under siege.

-It is during this escapade that he found himself in the mountain.
+It is during this escapade that he found himself walking up and around the mountain.

 But David went up the ascent of the Mount of Olives, weeping as he went, dbarefoot and ewith his head covered.
 And all the people who were with him covered their heads, and they went up, fweeping as they went.Biblia